bobcozzi/rpgiv2free/README.md

   Once installed, right-click on any RPG IV fixed-format statement in your editor and select the “Convert RPG IV to Free Format” option from the context menu.
 The statement will be converted instantly.

 - **Multi-Line Support for Compound Statements**:
-  If a statement spans multiple lines, such as when a File or Definition spec has additional keywords, or you have a legacy IFEQ/OREQ/ANDEQ style conditional Calc spec, you can position the cursor on any line within the statement, and the extension converts the entire statement; no need to select the entire thing.
+  If a statement spans multiple lines, such as when a File or Definition spec has additional keywords, or you have a legacy IFEQ/OREQ/ANDEQ/CASxx style conditional Calc spec, you can position the cursor on any line within the statement, and the extension converts the entire statement; no need to select the entire thing.

 - **Batch Conversion of Multiple Statements**:
   You can select multiple statements within the same file and convert them all in a single operation.
 The tool processes them efficiently. however is it NOT recommended to select *ALL lines and convert them.
-I have not tested it on things like program-described arrays, conditioning indicators (they are currently lost during conversion) or other RPGII-style edge-cases.
+I have not tested it on things like program-described arrays, conditioning indicators (these are lost during conversion) and/or other RPGII-style edge-cases.

 - **Supported Specifications**:
   - Header (H) Specs